 As anyone with a three-year-old mind, my daughter is no different in being drawn to the marketers’ hooks and shiny, loud, flashing offerings put forth by Hollywood and skillful, data-rich marketers.
 As someone living in America, I have no way of possibly hiding her from the commercialism and larger than life promises made by the cabal of Hollywood elites that regrettably shape our culture, mesmerize young minds, lock catch words into place, and direct fashion, and incredibly, set which way the winds blow for much, if not most, of middle America.
-Those winds smell more and more like a train of greasy street food trucks rather than a field of lavender, unfortunately.
+The prevailing winds from “Kid’s Entertainment” smell more and more like a train of greasy street food trucks rather than a field of lavender, unfortunately.

 Rather than give in and relinquish my child’s mind to their ever-growing tentacles, I watch alongside and vet everything my kid absorbs and we talk about what we’re watching while watching it.
 That’s not to say I prevent her from seeing and hearing things I’d rather she didn’t.
 It’s simply impossible with the internet, even when many measures are taken to shield her from the mental dangers it presents.
 Even the most innocuous offerings would (or should) astound diligent parents.
 Hollywood is a deep cesspool rich with self-important people that seem to be set in arrested development from their prepubescent years, pedophiliacs, and mostly a bunch of older liberals that only strive to entertain each other, and think the rest of the world should follow in their short-sighted, culturally harmful, dysfunctional and fringe beliefs.